brevzin/cpp_proposals/2322_fold/fold.md

 But for some algorithms, we really want to short circuit.
 For instance, we don't want to define `all_of(r, pred)` as `fold(r, true, logical_and(), pred)`.
 This formulation would give the correct answer, but we really don't want to keep evaluating `pred` once we got our first `false`.
 To do this correctly, we really need short circuiting.

-There are three (at least) different approaches for how to have a short-circuiting fold.
+There are (at least) three different approaches for how to have a short-circuiting fold.
 Here are different approaches to implementing `any_of` in terms of a short-circuiting fold:

 1. You could provide a function that mutates the accumulator and returns `true` to continue and `false` to break.
 That is, `all_of(r, pred)` would look like

     ```cpp
     return fold_while(r, true, [&](bool& state, auto&& elem){
-        state = pred(FWD(elem));
+        state = pred(elem);
         return not state;
     });
     ```